ernest-bruce/human-internet/humanity/humanity.md

 · will Facebook be on the spaceships that take us to other solar systems?
 · no, only the people on the ships and their fellow travelers will be there
 · Facebook and its infrastructure will remain on Earth
 · in space *we don’t need Facebook*
+· we need only each other (and the space tech that will keep us alive and safe during our long, long journeys)

 what kinds of platforms are you?
 · all kinds
 · you are a social platform, a messaging platform, a research platform, a *whatever* platform

 you have family and friends, not *Facebook* family or *Facebook* friends
-· you have professional relationships, which encompass more than your LinkedIn connections
+· you have professional relationships that encompass more than your LinkedIn connections
-· you can publish articles under your own name without the need for a Medium between you and your readers
+· you can publish articles under your own name without the need for a *Medium* between you and your readers
 · you can publish videos that showcase the real you, without any entity’s [monetization objectives](https://youtu.be/ZQuE0wfjzf0  "YouTube: Why Everyone’s Leaving YouTube") affecting the content you put out
 · you control your content’s monetization approach; it is *your content*
 · what stops you from being your own platform?